mrkounniyom/calculator/README.md

 # My Calculator

+## Introduction/Purpose
   Purpose of this project is to use a new GUI API for myself - JavaFX -> https://openjfx.io/ while also retaining some of my Java skills from Undergraduate.

+## Tools/Language Selection
+  Making use of ItelliJ-IDEA for development.
+Java seemed like a nice refresher for myself.
+When it came to picking JavaFX I wanted to try out a different GUI library than AWT or Swing, which I've used in Undergraduate projects.
+It looks fresh and modern.

 # Updates Section